MrPeker/cloudmash/README.md

+# Cloudmash – Facemash but for Cloud.
+Serverless Cloud Example
+Cloudmash is a Facemash implementation for Cloud services.
+I created this application to explore Serverless Cloud.
+And it ended as a fun way to learn and explore different Cloud services across different vendors.

+Honestly, I'm not written any tests and repo contains unused lines and files.
+My goal was to create a PoC asap.
+So, here it is.

+---

 # Serverless Cloud Example Application

 This application is a sample to-do app build powered by React, and yes Serverless Cloud!